CommE2E/comm/docs/dev_environment.md

 brew install nvm
 ```

 After installing, Homebrew will print out some instructions under the Caveats section of its output.
 It will ask you to do two things: `mkdir ~/.nvm`, and to add some lines to your `~/.bash_profile` (or desired shell configuration file).
-We recommend that you append `—no-use` to the line that loads nvm, so that you continue to use your Homebrew-sourced Node distribution by default:
+We recommend that you append `--no-use` to the line that loads nvm, so that you continue to use your Homebrew-sourced Node distribution by default:

 ```
 export NVM_DIR="$HOME/.nvm"